 Why We Fight

 Why are we willing to die for our countries?
-Does religion precipitate violence?
-Do pride, anger and vengeance lead to war?
-Can ideology persuade someone to blow themselves up?
+How can ideology persuade someone to blow themselves up?

 Mike Martin is a former British Army officer who has worked, travelled and lived all over the world in order to try and understand conflict.
 His previous books include A Brief History of Helmand, and An Intimate War: An Oral History of the Helmand Conflict.
 His Crossing the Congo: Over Land and Water in a Hard Place, was shortlisted for the Edward Stanford Travel Writing Award 2016 in the category of Adventure Travel.
 Educated in biology and conflict, he is a War Studies Visiting Research Fellow at King’s College London.